Ray-Shi-Dev/rhino-wwr-automation/README.md

 # Automated WWR (Window-to-Wall Ratio) Extractor for Rhino3D

-A robust Python tool for Rhino that automates the extraction of Window-to-Wall Ratios directly from complex 3D thermal massing models.
-Designed to accelerate environmental building performance analysis and green building certification workflows (such as LEED and EEWH) by replacing manual geometric calculations with a fault-tolerant parsing algorithm.
+A Python tool for Rhino that automates the extraction of Window-to-Wall Ratios directly from complex 3D thermal massing models.
+Designed to accelerate Window-to-Wall Ratio Estimation and green building certification workflows (such as LEED and EEWH) by replacing manual geometric calculations with a fault-tolerant parsing algorithm.

 ## 🚀 The Problem